PhilipEskins/fetcher/README.md

 ## Current Features
 * Users can sign up
-* Users can log in
+* Users can sign in
+* Users can sign out

 ## Future Features
 * Let users search a movie/tv database to more easily add shows

 ## Process

+#### Sunday 2/28/21
+_Users can now log out and there is no more weird text messages after signing in_

 #### Saturday 2/27/21
 _Set up session in the app to save user info between http requests and saves it to the database_